mathisvickie/segy_os/README.md

 # SegyOS

 SegyOS is just a protected mode application rather than standalone operating system because it lacks of many features that OS must have (mm, paging, multithreading...).
-The motivation was to make self-sufficient application that runs from DOS/FREE-DOS and creates LFB (linear frame buffer) for beautiful demos made in pure assembly!
+The motivation was to make self-sufficient application that runs from DOS/FREE-DOS and creates linear frame buffer for beautiful demos made in pure assembly!

 ## Compiling
-Use nasm to compile with:
+Use [NASM](https://nasm.us/) to compile with:

     nasm -o segy_os.com segy_os.asm